doncandela/mgah/mgah.md

 - **A batch job using a GPU.**<a id="gpu-sbatch"></a>

-  - As in the non-GPU background job example above, here we again run `gputest.py` in the directory `/work/...test_gpu` but now we activate the Conda environment `gpu` with does include CuPy, so `gputest.py` will try to use a GPU.
+  - As in the non-GPU background job example above, here we again run `gputest.py` in the directory `/work/...test_gpu` but now we activate the Conda environment `gpu` which does include CuPy, so `gputest.py` will try to use a GPU.
 We will also need to ensure the CUDA module is loaded, request a GPU, and run the job in a GPU partition.
 So we will use an sbatch script **`gputest.sh`** with these contents:

     ```
     #!/bin/bash